Braintree Flower Bed Maintenance Services

 Braintree Water Department Coordination for Efficient Irrigation & Conservation Compliance

-Efficient irrigation in Braintree is managed by the Water & Sewer Department, which enforces seasonal restrictions such as odd/even watering from May-Sept during drought.
-Drip irrigation is preferred for flower beds to reduce evaporation and disease risk.
-Mulching with 2-4 inches of organic material can reduce evaporation by 50%.
+Efficient irrigation in Braintree is managed by the Water & Sewer Department, which enforces seasonal water restrictions (odd/even days May-Sept during drought).
+Drip irrigation is preferred for flower beds, reducing evaporation and disease risk.
+Mulch beds with 2-4 inches of organic material to retain moisture and reduce evaporation by 50%.
 Group plants by water needs (hydrozoning) and water deeply but infrequently (1-1.5 inches/week).
 Early morning irrigation (5:00-9:00 AM) is optimal.
 New plantings may be hand-watered for the first 30 days.
 Rain barrels (50-100 gallons) are encouraged where permitted.
-Irrigation systems require permits and annual backflow prevention testing, coordinated with the Building Division.
+Irrigation systems require permits and annual backflow prevention testing.

 Braintree Water & Sewer Department